 Illinois minimum liability limits (25/50/20)

-Illinois requires these minimums under Illinois Vehicle Code (625 ILCS 5/7-601).
-The property damage limit ($20,000) is lower than some neighboring states, However, with average new car prices exceeding $48,000, $20,000 often falls short of covering a totaled vehicle.
+Illinois requires these minimums under the Illinois Vehicle Code (625 ILCS 5/7-601).
+Illinois also uniquely mandates UMBI coverage—you cannot waive it.
+With average new car prices exceeding $48,000, the $20,000 property damage limit often falls short of covering a totaled vehicle.

 Accepted proof of insurance